 Adding, editing, copying, approving, deleting and voiding credit notes is the same for both a sales invoice and a bill.
 If you're not sure when or how to use credit notes, some common scenarios are provided below as well.

 Credit a specific invoice or bill, or part of it

-- This will populate an Sales credit note or Purchases credit note with the same data as on the invoice or bill and will default to the amount of the credit to be the amount outstanding on it.
+- This creates a sales credit note or purchases credit note with the same information as the invoice or bill, with the credit amount the same as the outstanding amount.